 During the first half of the 20th Century, the Block & Kuhl Department Store, designed by Holabird and Roche in 1904, served as an anchor point for a thriving downtown Peoria, Illinois.
 Due to interest in protecting Peoria's downtown buildings, this department store and two auxiliary buildings have been identified as contributing structures within the Downtown Peoria National Historic District.

-We are providing building envelope and structural design services to Dewberry for the renovation of this historic, seven-story department store into a healthcare administration building.
+We provided building envelope and structural design services to Dewberry for the renovation of this historic, seven-story department store into a healthcare administration building.

 - Our scope repeatedly called upon our cutting edge, modern technologies to assist with the investigation and design solution.